mhkeller/layercake/src/content/guide/00-introduction.md

 ### What is Layer Cake?

-Layer Cake is a graphics framework for [Svelte](https://svelte.dev) that removes the boilerplate from making responsive web graphics. it gives you common elements, like a coordinate system and scales, for you to start creating your own dataviz layers, like axes, plots and annotations.
+Layer Cake is a headless graphics framework for [Svelte](https://svelte.dev) that removes the boilerplate from making responsive web graphics.
+It gives you common elements, like a coordinate system and scales, for you to start creating your own dataviz layers, like axes, plots and annotations.

-Layer Cake is described as a framework and not a library because unlike Vega or HighCharts, it doesn't automatically create, for example, a scatter chart for you.
-It gives you the scales and the DOM element to encode chart elements from your data.
-This is because every chart usually ends up needing some customization in one way or another.
-Those other libraries handle customization usually by creating a complex JSON specification but learning that is a big investment and can be another layer of abstraction to take into account.
+Layer Cake is described as a "headless" framework and not a library because unlike Vega or HighCharts, it doesn't automatically create, for example, a scatter chart for you.
+Instead, it gives you the scales and the DOM element to encode chart elements from your data and lets you decide what shapes and visuals to build with those pieces.

+The reason for this design is that most chart ends up needing some customization in one way or another.
+Other libraries handle customization usually by creating a complex JSON specification but learning that is a big investment and can be another layer of abstraction to take into account.

 The idea behind a Layer Cake chart is you can start from a basic scatter, line or bar chart template and – because those chart layers live in your project – you can customize them however you want.